kelvins/functional-programming-in-scala/README.md

 # <img height=25 src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/scala/scala-original.svg" /> Functional Programming in Scala

-This repository aims to present simple but useful content related to the core concepts of functional programming with examples in Scala.
+This document aims to present a simple but useful introduction to the core concepts of functional programming with examples in Scala.
-Although the examples are written in Scala, the concepts presented here are general to the functional programming paradigm and can be easily applied to other languages.
+Although the examples are written in Scala, most of the concepts presented here are general to the functional programming paradigm and can be easily applied to other languages.

+If you have any doubts or suggestions about the content, feel free to contribute opening an issue or a pull request.

 ## Topics